rantaoca/neato-sdk-android/README.md

 The Neato Android SDK enables Android apps to easily communicate with Neato connected robots and use its various features.
 The official Github repository can be found [here](https://github.com/NeatoRobotics/neato-sdk-android).

 The SDK has been completely rewritten in **Kotlin** and uses **coroutines** for all async calls.

-If you're still using Java see below for a proper integration.
+> If you're still using Java see below for a proper integration or use an older SDK version.

 To boost your development, you can also check the *sample application*.